SalK91/convex_optimization/docs/convex/12_vector.md

 The rank of $A$ is the number of nonzero singular values.
 When $A$ has low rank, it effectively acts on a lower-dimensional subspace.
 This structure can be exploited in optimization: low-rank matrices enable dimensionality reduction, fast matrix-vector products, and compact representations.
 In machine learning, truncated SVD is used for PCA, feature compression, and approximating large linear operators.

-Low-rank structure is also a modeling target.
-Convex formulations such as nuclear-norm minimization encourage solutions whose matrices have small rank, reflecting latent low-dimensional structure in data.

 ## Mental Map